blikstiender/tuftsdailyWeb/readme.md

             </VirtualHost>

             ```
+        And delete the rest of the file (i.e. the mock virtual hosts)
         * Remember to change USER to whatever your user path is.
         * Restart apache with the following command: `sudo apachectl restart`.